-In 2018, the City of Brampton launched the Don’t Mow, Let it Grow initiative that focuses on converting select areas of public land covered by turf grass into meadows and pollinator gardens.
+In 2018, the City of Brampton launched the Don’t Mow, Let it Grow initiative that focuses on converting select areas of public land covered by turf grass into meadows and pollinator habitats.
 This initiative will help beautify Brampton, and make it a more healthy, resilient and environmentally sustainable City.

 The City is still mowing, we’re just being more strategic.
 Manicuring grass has significant environmental and economic costs – it requires a staggering amount of fuel and labour, contributes to air and water pollution, reduces biological diversity, and costs tax payers money.
 So we’ve evaluated our mowing program, and identified a number of strategic locations where it makes sense to eliminate mowing.